MEGHA8SHAH/Gen_pseudo_words/README.md

 - "All vowels or dipthongs are pronounced lobger when followed by a voiced consonant"

-Possible way of running the Generator:

-User will have to select the language they wish to work with - default setting - English

-They, will then have to select the phonological rules they wish to abide - default - ALL
+Step 3: A word list will be created of all the words in the database that follows rule(s) specified.

-They then have to choose the creation setting; using Tri-grams or Bi-grams.
+Step 4: They then have to choose the generation setting - Tri-grams or Bi-grams (each of the two setting decomposes each word in the word list into 2 different frequencies).

-Finally select the number of pseudowords it wants the generator to create.
+Step 5: Finally, user have to select the number of pseudowords it wants the generator to create.

-The generator will then create a set of pseudowords in the output screen.
+Step 6: The generator will then create a set of pseudowords in the output screen.